Woven fabric - Textile

 Extended Producer Responsibility (EPR) legislation holds textiles manufacturers, importers, and brand owners responsible for minimising the environmental impact of their goods throughout their lifecycle.
 The legislations also ensures that these businesses financially contribute to activities such as material recycling, recovery, and disposal, as well as raising awareness among consumers.

-Every year, the EU creates 12.6 million tonnes of textile waste.
-Out of this total, 5.2 million tonnes come from discarded clothing and footwear, averaging around 12 kilograms of waste per individual annually.
+In 2019, the EU generated 10.9 million tonnes of textile waste annually, averaging around 15 kilograms of waste per person each year.
 Products are not always designed for durability often only worn once and are frequently difficult to recycle.
 It is estimated that less than 1% of all textiles worldwide are recycledinto new products.
 This has a huge impact on the environment and EPR is a regulation to support the reduction.

 A textiles Extended Producer Responsibility (EPR) Producer Responsibility Organisation (PRO) actively manages the environmental impacts of textile products throughout their lifecycle.
 EPR holds manufacturers and producers accountable for the waste their products generate, even after consumer use.
 A PRO, also known as a compliance scheme in some countries, takes over key responsibilities such as collection, reporting, and recycling.
 As a result, it effectively manages these tasks on behalf of producers.